| CECG

 Research: We develop and apply theoretical and computational methods to link properties and structures.
 Our work is devoted to understand properties like reactivity, molecular and electronic transport, stability, and optical response of solids, surfaces, clusters and molecules.
 Our most common tools are Density Functional Theory and other quantum mechanical methods to solve the many-body problem of electrons and atomic nuclei in mutual interaction.
 We use these tools to do molecular dynamics or Monte Carlo computer simulations at an atomic scale.
 We also use methods of quantum field theory in statistical mechanics (Green Functions) to study properties at a subatomic scale.

-Darrell Velegol, Assistant Professor, Department of Chemical Engineering
+Darrell Velegol, Professor, Department of Chemical Engineering

-William B. White, Professor of Geochemistry, Department
+William B. White, Emeritus Professor of Geochemistry, Department

-of Geoscience/Material Research Laboratory
+of Geoscience/Material Research Lab.

 Research: Aqueous chemistry, contaminant transport especially in

-karst aquifers, ground water chemistry
+karst aquifers, ground water chemistry.

-Yuefeng Xie, Associate Professor of Environmental Engineering
+Yuefeng Xie, Professor, Department of Civil and Environmental Engineering

 Research: Disinfection byproduct analysis and control, wastewater reuse, ship ballast water treatment, crumb rubber filtration, and environmental chemistry and analysis.